liuderchi/gh-template-bot/README.md

 - `/template issue` for general issues
 - `/template feature` to *Propose a Feature* in issue
 - `/template pr` for general pull request
+- `/template ReplyDup` to fetch your own `.github/ReplyDup.md` template
 - `/template` to ask :robot: for help

 3. Refresh the page.
 Template Bot will create Markdown Template for you :tada: